SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Results

-\textbf{PDEs in two dimensions.} We now present a few examples solving PDEs, specifically the Poisson equation in two dimensions.
-The first example solves the equation $\nabla^2 u(x, y) = 20\pi^2 \sin 2\pi x \, \sin 4 \pi y$ on the unit square $[0,1]\times[0,1]$ with zero Dirichlet boundary conditions.
-A comparison of the SPINN solution with the exact solution is shown in Figure~\ref{fig:2d_A_softplus_n_100}.
-The $L_{\infty}$ error as a function of the iteration number is plotted for different kernels in Figure~\ref{fig:2d_A_Linf_n_100}.
-The kernels chosen here are identical to those considered earlier in the one dimensional case.
+We first present the convergence of SPINN with different activation functions \rb{with around $100$ internal points, $40$ fixed boundary nodes, $400$ internal sampling points and $80$ boundary sampling points, in Figure~\ref{fig:spinn_poisson_2d}.
+The learning rate was chosen as $10^{-3}$ and a total of $5 \times 10^4$ iterations.} The $L_{\infty}$ error as a function of the iteration number is plotted for different kernels in Figure~\ref{fig:poisson_2d_Linf_n_100}.
 As before, we observe two distinct regimes in the error graph corresponding to learning the interior and learning the boundary conditions.
 While all three kernels provide a good solution, the softplus hat kernel performs better than the other two for this PDE.
-The convergence of the SPINN solution as a function of the number of interior nodes used is shown in Figure~\ref{fig:2d_A_Linf}; we observe that the error decreases with increase in the number of nodes, as expected.
+The convergence of the SPINN solution as a function of the number of interior nodes used is shown in Figure~\ref{fig:poisson_2d_Linf_nodes}; we observe that the error decreases with increase in the number of nodes, as expected.